marcin-chwedczuk/_blog/_posts/2019-12-22-pitfalls-of-using-Mockito-with-Scala.md

 disqus: true
 ---

-I need to test my shiny Scala code.
+I need to test my new, shiny Scala code.
-Usually I write tests in [ScalaTest](http://www.scalatest.org/), but for generating mocks and stubs I still use good, old [Mockito](https://site.mockito.org/).
+Usually I write tests in [ScalaTest](http://www.scalatest.org/), but for generating stubs I still use good, old [Mockito](https://site.mockito.org/).
 What can possibly go wrong?
-I create new file and start hacking test code.
+I open a new tab in my editor and start hacking test code.

-For the first surprise I don't have to wait long.
+For the first surprise I don't have to wait too long.
 In my code I use [value classes](https://docs.scala-lang.org/overviews/core/value-classes.html) to represent entity IDs.
 For example I use `CustomerId`: